MSFS, MTAX, CFP, CLU, ChFC, RHU, REBC, CASL

 With the broad range of financial planning topics to learn, I dove quickly into the educational process full steam, ultimately racking up two Master’s degrees (one in Financial Services, and one in Taxation), along with my Certified Financial Planner (CFP) marks and a slew of other designations as well.
 In essence, I spent the decade of my 20s working as a full-time financial planner and part-time student on the side, learning as much as I could, and sharing those ideas, concepts, and solutions with our clients.

-Eventually, though, the combined desire to continue learning (beyond what the available designation programs could teach me) and to reach a wider audience that I could impact led me down the world of professional speaking, the launch of my advanced educational newsletter for financial planners called “The Kitces Report”, and the launch of this blog the Nerd’s Eye View.
+Eventually, though, the combined desire to continue learning (beyond what the available designation programs could teach me), and to reach a wider audience that I could impact led me down the world of professional speaking, the launch of my advanced educational newsletter for financial planners called “The Kitces Report”, and the launch of the Nerd’s Eye View blog.

 Degrees And Designations